4GeeksAcademy/blog/blog/software-engineer-portfolio.md

 ---
+author: "alesanchezr"
+excerpt: "A Software Engineer Portfolio is a webpage where you can show all (or some) of the skills mentioned in your resume.
+Let's learn how to create it!"
+template: "post"
+title: "Software Engineer Portfolio"

+---

+---
 author: "AlejandroAguirre"
 date:
 excerpt: a software engineer portfolio is a webpage where you can show all (or some) of the skills mentioned in your resume.